Skip to content

 Head of the Ministry of Foreign Affairs.

-Minister of Energy, Water Resources and Irrigation of Nepal
+Minister of Law, Justice and Parliamentary Affairs of Nepal

-Head of the Ministry of Energy, Water Resources and Irrigation.
+Head of the Ministry of Law, Justice and Parliamentary Affairs.

 संघीय संसद